isomerpages/govtech-gobusiness/_essentialservices/1k-others.md

-1. Retail and repair of consumer electronics, IT peripherals, and household appliances
+1. Repair of consumer electronics, IT peripherals, and household appliances